 In 1925 Mr J. G. Wilson offered to the University of London a 24-inch reflecting telescope owned by his late father, Dr W. E. Wilson, FRS.
 The telescope had been built by Grubb of Dublin in 1881 and was located at W. E. Wilson's private observatory in Daramona, County Westmeath, Ireland (see Wilson's privately published volume of Astronomical and Physical Researches).
 The gift was accepted.
 After consideration of many sites for the permanent location of the telescope an agreement was reached with Hendon Urban District Council to lease a site in Mill Hill Park for 999 years at a nominal rent.
-The Senate of the University raised the £5,000 cost of constructing a suitable building and additional funds were provided by University, King's, Bedford and East London (now Queen Mary and Westfield) Colleges and from the London School of Economics.
+The Senate of the University raised the £5,000 cost of constructing a suitable building and additional funds were provided by University, King's, Bedford and East London (now Queen Mary University of London) Colleges and from the London School of Economics.

 The Observatory building was designed by Mr L. Rome Guthrie and constructed by Messrs Leslie and Co.; construction commenced in July 1928 and was completed in 1929.
 The Observatory was opened by the then Astronomer Royal, Sir Frank Dyson, on 1929 October 8; a contemporary report of proceedings is available in The Observatory magazine, vol. 52, p.
 312, 1929; 333k pdf)

 The original reinforced concrete observatory building contained the dome for the Wilson 24-inch reflector, a Solar spectrographic laboratory and darkroom, a computing room and a workshop.
 In January 1930, Mr H.R.
 Fry of Barnet presented the University with an 8-inch refractor made by Cooke of York in 1862: Mr Fry met most of the cost of its reconditioning and subsequent re-erection.
 A new small building was erected in 1931 to house the Fry refractor.